singlequote/Laravel-datatables/README.md

 ## Whats new
+* Added table triggers (events).
+[Check it here](https://singlequote.github.io/Laravel-datatables/table-models#table-triggers)
+* Added a new field class called `Link`.
+It generates an html `a` tag [Check it here](https://singlequote.github.io/Laravel-datatables/fields/link)
+* We upgraded the label method on the `Button` and `Link` class.
+You can use data columns now for showing server side data.
+[Check it here](https://singlequote.github.io/Laravel-datatables/fields/link#add-label)
 * Writing your own custom field.
 Check it [here](https://singlequote.github.io/Laravel-datatables/custom-fields)
 * You can use filters to add directly to your tableModel.
 Check it out [here](https://singlequote.github.io/Laravel-datatables/filters)
 * Column search fields.
 This makes it easy to search on a single column.
 Check it out here [here](https://singlequote.github.io/Laravel-datatables/table-models)